ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-3.md

 Sections are slightly more complicated because we have to deal with slices of text for the TAG and NAME components of the tag line plus a slice of lines for all of the text under the tag line.
-The characters/lines we need to slice are all already in memory from when we parsed all the lines of the file, so all we will need to do is fill out a start and length data fields for the tag, name, and lines of text.
+The characters/lines we need to slice are already in memory from when we parsed the lines of the file, so all we will need to do is fill out start and length data fields for the TAG, NAME, and lines of text.

 ```c
 struct section